 The Fondation has accepted to furnish and support a birthing centre that is part of Gorom 1’s health complex.
-The centre serves some 10 villages and about 40,000 people.
+The centre serves some ten villages and about 40,000 people.
 This pilot project will serve as a template that could be replicated throughout Senegal.
-The birthing centre will offer prenatal and postnatal care aimed at reducing the level of child mortality, which is now at approximately 151 per 100,000 live births in Senegal.
+The birthing centre will offer prenatal and postnatal care to reduce the level of child mortality, which is now at approximately 151 per 100,000 live births in Senegal.

-By comparison the rate of child mortality (0-1 years) in Canada is 5 per 100,000 live births.
-Further, for every woman who dies from causes due to pregnancy, there are about 20 to 30 more who suffer from short and long term effects of unmanaged pregnancies, such as obstetric fistula, ruptured uterus or salpingitis.
-(Senegal Department of Health and Prevention, Division of Reproductive Health) Prolonged difficult births can result in obstetric fistula, which make women incapable of controlling their bladder and rectum., which causes them to be ostracized in their villages.
+By comparison, the rate of child mortality (0-1 years) in Canada is 5 per 100,000 live births.
+Furthermore, for every woman who dies from causes due to pregnancy, there are about 20 to 30 more who suffer from short and long term effects of unmanaged pregnancies, such as obstetric fistula, ruptured uterus or salpingitis.
+Prolonged difficult births can result in obstetric fistula, which makes women incapable of controlling their bladder and rectum, which causes them to be ostracized in their villages.

-But these are just statistics, there are women and children behind these number that desperately need quality maternal and child care services.
+But these are just statistics.
+There are women and children behind this number that desperately need quality maternal and child care services.

 More importantly, in 2012, the Foundation will bring these prenatal services to the villages by way of nurse-animators that will work with village women to educate them on hygiene and nutrition and screen them for anemia, diabetes and hypertension.